Hanwell: In video games

 "Welcome to Hanwell" is a 2017 survival horror game.

 Political representation

-Hanwell is divided between two parliamentary constituencies: Ealing North (which covers Hanwell north of the railway line to Paddington), represented since 2019 by Labour Member of Parliament (MP) James Murray (London politician).
-In addition, to the Ealing Southall (south of the railway line), represented since 2024 by Labour MP Deirdre Costigan.
+Hanwell is divided between two parliamentary constituencies: Ealing North (which covers Hanwell north of the railway line to Paddington), represented since 2019 by James Murray of the Labour Party and Ealing Southall (south of the railway line), represented since 2024 by Deirdre Costigan of the Labour Party.

 Hanwell consists of two electoral wards for local council elections: North Hanwell and Hanwell Broadway, which both elect councillors to Ealing Council.

-Hanwell is in the London Assembly constituency of Ealing and Hillingdon, which has one assembly member: Richard Barnes (Conservative), was re-elected in May 2008 but lost his seat to Dr Onkar Sahota (Labour) in May 2012.
-It was also part of the London region for the European Parliament elections.
+Hanwell is in the London Assembly constituency of Ealing and Hillingdon, represented since 2024 by Bassam Mahfouz of the Labour Party.
+Hanwell was formerly part of the London region for European Parliament elections.
 The London region elected eight MEPs to the European Parliament.